Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 fundsSource | | ID of the [Funding Source](#funding-sources) to fund this payment. scheduleDate | | Date to initiate payment.
 If the transaction is funded by an ACH bank funding source, funds will be available to the recipient typically 1-3 business days after this date. recurrence | yes | A recurrence JSON object.
 [See below](#recurrence-object) assumeCosts | yes | Boolean.
-Set to `true` if the sender of the funds will assume the $0.25 transaction fee (only applies if transaction is greater than $10.00). notes | yes | Optional note to attach to transaction.
+Deprecated. notes | yes | Optional note to attach to transaction.
 Max 250 chars. metadata | yes | Optional JSON object of a maximum of 10 key-value pairs (each key and value must be less than 255 characters).
 [Read more](#metadata)